-I get it.
-I’ve written a series of journals based on the concept of focusing your attention on what is good but in the journals you'll also notice that I include lots of questions exploring our weaknesses and things we'd like to improve -- and there's a good reason for that.
+We get it.
+Our series of mindset journals are based on positive psychology and focusing your attention on what is good.
+However our journals also ask questions to explore our weaknesses, challenges and the things we'd like to improve -- and there's good reason for that.

-I’m the first to say that positive thinking is positively a super way to live your life but there's a destructive downside to thinking positively 100% of the time.
-Let me explain.....
+We're the first to say that positive thinking is a super way to live your life but there's a destructive downside to thinking positively all of the time.

-Lately I’ve been dealing with aspects and situations in my work life that are far from great.
-As much as I try to be grateful and to see it from a positive perspective, I find myself caught between wanting to be assertive and uplifting and wanting to say just how crap things really are!
-Since I work with other ‘positive’ people, I’ve noticed that if I raise my concerns, I risk being seen as a ‘negative’ person when, in fact, I’m simply being honest.
-And there’s a big difference between being negative and being honest.
-Therefore, it's important that we’re aware of when we’re being overly positive.
+Maybe lately you've been dealing with situations in work and life that are far from great.
+As much as you try to be grateful and see it from a positive perspective, you might find yourself caught between wanting to be assertive and uplifting and wanting to say just how crap things really are!

 Negativity is constant whining and complaining.
 Doom and gloom.
 Black and white.
-Honesty is telling the truth and it’s how we create positive change in our lives.
+Honesty is about telling the truth of a situation and it’s how we create positive change in our lives.

 Being overly positive and refusing to look at what’s not going well has a destructive downside that leads to avoiding the truth.

-Positive thinking, while it has many personal, social & spiritual benefits, can numb us into a false sense of OK-ness.
-When we think everything is OK there's no motivation to improve.
-I’ll even go as far as to say that seeing life from an ‘everything’s just great’ perspective is nothing more than delusion.
+Positive thinking, while it has many personal, social & spiritual benefits, can numb you into a false sense of OK-ness.
+When we think everything is OK there's no motivation to improve and always seeing life from an ‘everything’s just great’ perspective is nothing more than delusion.

-When we look only at the positive we delude ourselves into believing that everything is great, when really — it’s not and little by little we compromise our values, our standards and our potential.
+When we look only at the positive we delude ourselves into believing that everything is great, when in reality — it’s far from it.
+Little by little we compromise our values, standards and potential.
 We end up settling.

-For our lives to expand and evolve, we need to acknowledge the areas we'd like to upgrade or how else can we ever move forward?
+For our lives to expand and evolve, we need to acknowledge the areas we'd like to change or how else can we move forward?

-For example, if I'm always telling myself my finances are great, when really I'm broke, I'll never take steps I need to take to truly improve my financial situation for good.
+For example, if Lara always tells herself 'my finances are great', when really she's broke, she'll never take the steps needed to truly improve her financial situation.

-If I'm always telling myself I'm fit and healthy but my actions are that of laziness and unhealthy habits, then I'm just perpetuating a lie that doesn’t help me.
+If John is always telling himself that he's fit and healthy but his actions are lazy and rife with unhealthy habits, then he's just perpetuating a lie that doesn’t help him.

-If I don't have the courage to speak up and say what I believe could be improved in my work projects, then I end up compromising on what I know can be possible and risk the whole project failing.
+If Samantha don't have the courage to speak up and say what she believes could improved her work situation, then she ends up compromising and risks her whole project failing.

-If you accept mediocrity in any area of your life and continue to tell yourself ‘everything is just great’ then I challenge you to ask yourself, 'why?'
+If you accept mediocrity in any area of your life and continue to tell yourself ‘everything is just great’ then you may want to challenge yourself and ask, 'why?'